core-aix/agentic-nav/README.md

 The agent can also support you in planning your next conference trip by providing a schedule around one or more topics that you are interested in.

+## Quickstart
+We are hosting AgenticNAV on HuggingFace Spaces.
+Check it out here: https://huggingface.co/spaces/CORE-AIx/AgenticNav.

 ## Installation & usage of the web-based interface
 The agent is conveniently packaged as a docker image.
 You can spin up the entire system by using the commands below.
 Make sure to have the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) installed.